BumbleB-NL/netwraith-public/README.md

 An ingest pipeline will need to be created using the config found in `elastic\elastic-backups/kismetpipeline.json`.

 ### Component template
-Create a component template using: `elastic/elastic-backups/kismetcomponenttemplate.json`.
+Create a component template using dev tools: `elastic/elastic-backups/kismetcomponenttemplate.json`.

 ### Index template
-Create and index template using: `elastic/elastic-backups/kismetindextemplate.json`.
+Create and index template using dev tools: `elastic/elastic-backups/kismetindextemplate.json`.

 ### Alerting rules
 Create a new rule and import: `elastic/elastic-backups/rules_export.ndjson`.

 ### Dashboard
-Import the following dashboard: `elastic/elastic-backups/dashboardwids.ndjson`.
+Import the following dashboard under objects: `elastic/elastic-backups/dashboardwids.ndjson`.

 ## Kismet docker stack
 ### Clone repository to docker host